harvardnlp/harvardnlp.github.io/NamedTensor2.md

 dist = distributions.MultivariateNormal(mu, Sigma)
 {% endhighlight %}

-Okay, so what happened here.
+Okay, so what happened here?
 We made a distribution object that has a bunch of different distributions all combined together.
 This object has two important properties, its batch shape and its event shape.
 In particular this is a batch of 10 distributions each over with 2D outputs.